virtual-labs/exp-flywheel-dei/experiment/theory.md

   Where,

           I = Moment of inertia of the flywheel assembly about its axis

           R = Radius of the axle

           ω = maximum angular velocity (just before detaching)

           m = total mass of the slotted weights

           n = Number of revolutions as the slotted weights falls the distance h = initial number of wounds of cord

-          Wf	=	amount of work done per rotation against bearing friction
+          Wf = Amount of work done per rotation against bearing friction

           g = Acceleration due to gravity

           v = maximum velocity of slotted weights just before detaching